sirjofri/SlateIconBrowser/Readme.md

 * `Copy Styles`: Per type, set preset copy styles here.
 * `Readability Replacements`: Automatically replace text to enhance readability of copied code.

+The configuration is saved in the `EditorSettings` configuration file on your system, usually in `%localappdata%\UnrealEngine\5.x\Saved\Config\WindowsEditor\EditorSettings.ini`.

 ---

 # Source Code and License